Average San Diego County gas price records largest decrease since Dec. 8

 The decreasing prices follow a run of 23 increases in 25 days totaling 86.7 cents that boosted the average price to its highest amount since Oct.
 12.

-The national average price dropped for the 13th time in 15 days, decreasing 1.6 cents to $3.798.
-It has dropped 8.3 cents over the past 15 days, including one-tenth of a cent Monday.
+The national average price dropped for the 15th time in 17 days, decreasing 1.7 cents to $3.768.
+It has dropped 11.3 cents over the past 17 days, including 1.3 cents Wednesday.

-The national average price is 4 cents less than one week ago, 1.4 cents lower than one month ago and one-tenth of a cent below what it was one year ago.
-It has dropped $1.218 since rising to a record $5.016 on June 14, 2022.
+The national average price is 6.7 cents less than one week ago, 4.3 cents lower than one month ago and 6.3 cents below what it was one year ago.
+It has dropped $1.248 since rising to a record $5.016 on June 14, 2022.